 Books For Kids Who Love to Ride the Rails:

-For Drama Queens (and Kings):
+For Drama Seekers

 Books For Future World Leaders:

-Books for Young Scientists and Naturalists:
+Books for Young Scientists and Naturalists

-The Evolution of Calpurnia Tate.
-In 1899, Calpurnia loathes the expectations set for 12 year old girls; she'd much rather read Darwin's The Origin of Species and catch and study wildlife with her naturalist Granddaddy.
+In 1899, Calpurnia loathes the expectations set for 12-year old-girls; she'd much rather read Darwin's The Origin of Species and catch and study wildlife with her naturalist Granddaddy.
 I loved this tale of a girl coming of age at a time when natural science and engineering discoveries were changing the world.